jupyter/dashboards/README.md

 1. Run `docker-machine ls` and note the IP of the dev machine.
 2. Visit http://THAT_IP:9500 in your browser

+#### Deploying Declarative Widgets

+When deploying a dashboard with declarative widgets you must run the entire  notebook before deploying.
+This requirement is needed at the moment to ensure all of the widgets are properly copied into the dashboard's static files.

 ## Package

 The dashboard features are implemented as a Jupyter Notebook extension against the stock 3.2.x version of the notebook project, not a fork.
 With the dev setup above, if you run `make sdist` you should get a source tarball in the `dist/` directory of your clone.
 You should be able to install that tarball using `pip` anywhere you please with one caveat: the `setup.py` assumes you are installing to profile_default.
 There's no easy way to determine that you want to install against a different user at `pip install` time.